Antonin-Deniau/colorify/README.md

-# colorify
+# Colorify

-This is the colorify project.
+This is a webtool to generate gradients, helping painter to learn how lighting and skin tones work.
+(Currently it just interpolate colors, no complex physics included.)

 ## Development mode